Are Dogs Ticklish? Things You Need To Know When Owning A Pet

 However, there are many scientific studies that explain a dog’s reaction when tickled.
 So when it comes to your dog’s reaction, there are different answers to that.
-Let’s list down some of the common ones below:
+Let’s list down some of the common ones below

+When you scratch those regions of your pooch’s body, it generates a nerve impulse that goes to the spinal cord.
+As a result, this makes the hind leg of your dog impulsively react.
 They do this in order to scratch the part you’re tickling, even though they can’t reach it!
 Poor pup!

 Your dog can act strange sometimes when you touch him.
 For example, if your dog gets all worked up even with a slight tickle, it can mean there’s a skin problem.
 Dogs that usually jump or flinch when touched could either mean they’re hurt or sick.